Summer Program Stats

 Our Survey Says

-- “In addition to providing substantive tasks, MTO provided summer associates with the opportunity to seek out specific assignments that aligned with their interests.
+• “In addition to providing substantive tasking, MTO provided summer associates with the opportunity to seek out specific assignments that aligned with their interests.
 MTO also provided valuable training focusing on core competencies for litigators.”

-- “One of my favorite summer events was actually the firmwide lunches, because it was easy, casual, and we got to hear from attorneys on cases they worked on, and other outside speakers from prominent organizations.”
+• “Among my favorite summer events were actually the firmwide lunches because they were easy and casual, and we got to hear from attorneys on cases they worked on and other outside speakers from prominent organizations.”

 The Firm Says